opennetworkinglab/aether-docs/edge_deployment/overview.rst

 .. image:: images/edge_2x2.svg
    :alt: 2x2 Fabric Topology

-Other topologies as described in the :doc:`Trellis Documentaiton
+Other topologies as described in the :doc:`Trellis Documentation
 <trellis:supported-topology>` can possibly be used, but are not actively being
 tested at this time.